Curtis Peterson

 Newton Curtis Peterson Jr. (August 23, 1922 – July 19, 1996) was a Florida state senator, nurseryman, and registered landscape architect.

 Early life and education

 Peterson was born in Lakeland, Florida.
-He Graduated Lakeland High School in 1940 and then attended George Washington University and Florida Southern College.
+He graduated from Lakeland High School in 1940 and then attended George Washington University and Florida Southern College.
 He also served in the United States Coast Guard on convoy duty during World War II.

 Career

 Peterson was elected to the Florida Senate in 1972 and was president from 1982 until 1984.

 Death

 He died July 19, 1996, during an operation on his heart at Lakeland Regional Health Medical Center.